Particle Board vs. Plywood: What is the Difference?

 Selecting the right one of these engineered wood products is an essential part of a successful project.
 While many tasks can be built from any of them, that’s not necessarily what you want to do.
 Product costs, strengths, and finish vary amongst them, making some lumber products entirely inappropriate in some circumstances, either due to the price of the plywood product or the results it gives you.

-Yet many people confuse these products regularly, making it easy to choose the wrong one and end up with less than satisfactory results on a project.
-Knowing the basic differences between them and what they are best for makes it easy to make the right choice and end up with great material for a project which will last for years.
+Yet many people confuse these products regularly, making it easy to choose the wrong one and end up with less-than-satisfactory project results.
+Knowing the basic differences between them and what they are best for makes it easy to make the right choice and end up with great material for a project that will last for years.

 Let’s Start with Plywood